 }

-Arbitration and Dispute Mechanism Problem
+The Arbitration and Dispute Mechanism Problem:

-How We Build Escrow Contracts
+How We Build a Secure Escrow Contract?

 function release(uint256 dealId) external {